Sally wondered if the rain would relent so that she could walk in the park without an umbrella.

 - to soften in temper, resolution, etc.; become less severe, stern, or stubborn

-- Obsolete to melt
+- Obs. to melt

 Origin of relentMiddle English relenten, to melt, ultimately from Classical Latin from re-, again + lentus, flexible, pliant, slow: see lithe

-- To cause to slacken or abate.
+- To slacken; to abate.

 - We waited for the storm to relent before we ventured outside.

 - He will not relent in his effort to reclaim his victory.

 - (dated) To become less rigid or hard; to soften; to yield; to dissolve; to melt; to deliquesce.